The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 Sometimes the queen is unable to perform her primary function of populating the hive.
 She could be diseased or old.
 In either case, her pheromone levels take a dip, and the daughters know that it’s time for a coup to safeguard the honey bee colony.

 They begin preparations for a replacement.
 They embark on the task of raising queens who, with the advantage of youth and health, are able to battle the old queen and expel her from the hive.
-Not much of a severance package for the old guard, but it’s all in the name of colony prosperity.
+It’s not much of a severance package for the old guard, but it’s all in the name of colony prosperity.

 This is the case of queenless colonies or queenless hives.
 If the queen is missing altogether, the bees identify a brood that is the right age and raise another queen to replace it.

 In order to raise queens, your mission, if you choose to accept it, is to create an environment that triggers the nurse bees to raise a queen by imitating the circumstances above.

 6 Methods Beekeepers Use to Rear and Raise Queens

 The aim of this exercise is to mimic the conditions that lead to swarming.

 The first step is to reduce the space available to all the bees.
 Remove any empty drawn comb which denies them storage space as well as living space.
 This increases the bee density in the hive.

 The bees will begin preparations for swarming and will draw out a number of queen cells.
 It is important that you are vigilant during this period because a queen goes from cell to adult in about 16 days.

 If you do not act in time, one queen could emerge and kill the others, so you must take out the cells once they have been drawn.
 Even worse, the colony could swarm.